lukiwieser/aave-liquidation-risk/README.md

-# AAVE Liquidation Risk
+# Aave Liquidation Risk

-This project aims to analyze risks associated with borrowing cryptocurrencies on the [AAVE V2 protocol](https://aave.com).
+This project aims to analyze risks associated with borrowing cryptocurrencies on the [Aave V2 protocol](https://Aave.com).

-AAVE is a leading decentralized finance protocol running on the Ethereum blockchain (as of 2021).
+Aave is a leading decentralized finance protocol running on the Ethereum blockchain (as of 2021).
 It is like a digital bank where you can deposit your cryptocurrencies and earn interest, or borrow different cryptocurrencies.